Century III Mall: Decline

 Simon Property Group defaulted on its $78 million loan for Century III Mall in August 2011, ultimately transferring ownership to its lenders.
 From September 2011 to May 2013, the mall was managed by Jones Lang LaSalle.
 On May 13, 2013, Century III Mall was purchased by Las Vegas-based Moonbeam Capital Investments LLC, a real estate investment trust which operates other shopping centers across the United States.
 In July 2014, a new double-decker carousel opened in the center court.
 Sears closed on December 7, 2014.

 By 2015, the mall had become 60% vacant.
 On January 6, 2016, Macy's announced it would close its Century III store as part of a larger round of closings across the country.
 Macy's departure resulted in a mass exodus of retailers to leave the moribund mall.
 Its occupancy rate fell from 40 percent in January 2016 to 10 percent by December 2017.
 The once-sprawling food court, previously home to over 20 eateries, was now completely vacant after the last remaining food court tenant, Italian Village Pizza, closed on July 1, 2017.

 The fast-fading mall continued to see more departures in 2018.
-Old Mexico, the last restaurant in the mall, closed in April 2018, leaving the mall with no food tenant.
+Old Mexico, the last restaurant in the mall, closed in April, leaving the mall with no food tenant.
 In addition, the double-deck carousel was shut down and dismantled around the same time to be sent to an undisclosed location in Austin, Texas.
-In April 2018, filming took place in the old Macy's Furniture Gallery wing for the Netflix original series Mindhunter.
-On June 1, 2018, a walk-through was held for former mall workers and patrons who wanted to tour the mall one last time due to a sheriff's sale.
+Also in April, filming took place in the old Macy's Furniture Gallery wing for the Netflix original series Mindhunter.
+On June 1, a walk-through was held for former mall workers and patrons who wanted to tour the mall one last time due to a sheriff's sale.
 Over 200 people participated in the event.

 On September 4, 2018, a sheriff's sale of the mall was postponed after Moonbeam Capital Investments filed for bankruptcy for the mall at the last minute.
 On January 1, 2019, Life Uniform, the last of the mall's chain tenants, departed from the Century III Mall.

 On February 6, 2019, West Mifflin fire code deemed Century III Mall to be "unsafe, uninhabitable" due to numerous code violations, such as a non-functional sprinkler system, and no heat.
 On February 15, 2019, after 15 years, New Dimension Comics said that they were moving to The Waterfront beside Best Buy and Michael's.

 On February 12, 2019, Moonbeam's website said the mall was sold shortly after they took the sold banner off of their website.

 On February 16, 2019, the remaining mall tenants were issued eviction notices.
 JCPenney and Dick's Sporting Goods were the only remaining stores open at the time.
 On March 24, 2019, Dick's Sporting Goods announced that they were closing and that their last day would be March 30, 2019.
 This left one remaining original anchor, JCPenney.